This article explains valves used in SCUBA cylinders.

 Regulator Fittings and SCUBA Valves

-The Deutsches Institut Für Normung (DIN) is a German standards setting organization similar to our American National Standards Institute (ANSI) and Compressed Gas Association (CGA).
+The Deutsches Institut Für Normung (DIN) is a German standards setting organization similar to our American National Standards Institute (ANSI).
 DIN 477 is a specification that recommends cylinder valve outlet and connector designs for specific types of gases and pressures based upon safety considerations.
 These various designs have deliberate incompatibilities to preclude the possibility of errors when handling different types of compressed gases at differing working pressures.
-The two valve outlets and connectors of interest for divers are the DIN 477 No. 13 and the DIN 477 No. 56 (formerly No. 50), both designated for use with compressed air.
-The DIN 477 scuba valve outlet and regulator fittings are most widely used outside the U.S. and their thread form is also sometimes referred to as G 5/8" BSP.
+The breathing gas valve outlet and connector of interest for divers was originally defined in the DIN 477 standards (now defined in the International Organization for Standardization ISO-12209 specification) and thus this style outlet is colloquially termed by scuba divers in North America as the "DIN valve".
+DIN scuba valve outlet and regulator fittings are most widely used outside the U.S. and their thread form is also sometimes referred to elsewhere as G 5/8" BSP.
 The regulator first stage DIN connector is a male screw type, and instead of clamping on to the outside of the valve as does the yoke, it screws directly into the female DIN outlet of the valve.
 The sealing O-ring is held in the end of the regulator connector rather than in the face of the outlet.
 The DIN 477 system, with it's captured o-ring design, has proven to be very reliable for use with SCUBA.

 Frequently Asked Questions About 200 vs. 300 Bar